 In many ways, interning abroad is the best combination of two experiences—volunteering abroad and an internship.
 International internships include all of the novelty and unique opportunities for service and growth that volunteering abroad does, but also has all of the structure and in-depth learning of an internship.
 Additionally, overseas interns are able to work towards the mission and good work that their organization does at a level even beyond that of the volunteer.
 Since overseas internships often include teaching the intern how to perform tasks that are vital to the life of the organization, interns play a key part in contributing to excellent causes and solutions.

 Interning abroad doesn’t just benefit the organization or the cause that you care about though—it also benefits you.
-Interns are an important part of project team and the knowledge that comes along with this is astronomical.
+Interns are an important part of the project team and the knowledge that comes along with this is astronomical.
 International internships also incorporate experience that will benefit your later career and can be easily explained on a resume or cover letter.
 International internships convey to employers that you are serious about your career and contributing to solutions for causes that you care about.
-Overall, internships are often a perfect next step for someone who is serious about making change while also growing professionally.
+Overall, internships are often a perfect next step for someone who is serious about making a change while also growing professionally.

 I had the opportunity to pursue work on an educational project in Malaysia after I graduated from college.
 Although the fellowship was not technically an internship, it functioned in a similar way in that I spent a year working abroad as a teaching assistant.
 Before my year in Malaysia, I knew that I was passionate about education and community service.
 However, it wasn’t until I spent a year in my Malaysian classroom that I realized that the best way for me to serve my community was to be a teacher.
-Now, as a first year Teach for America Corps Member, I am so thankful that I stuck through the long application process to take a step that would lead me to finding my passion and career.
+Now, as a first-year Teach for America Corps Member, I am so thankful that I stuck through the long application process to take a step that would lead me to find my passion and career.

 So, now that you’re sold, and you’re ready for your international internship, what comes next?
 I’m here to help you with that.

-How to Apply For an Internship Abroad:
+How to Apply for an Internship Abroad

 Getting an internship in another country can seem complicated, but there are a number of resources that can make your research much easier.
 As you begin looking for potential internship opportunities, you should know that application processes vary greatly and that you may be required to fill out an application, write entrance essays, provide references, submit resumes, or a number of other things.
 Some internships even like to have their applicants create videos about why they’d like to intern at the project.
 So, as you move forward, realize that applying to multiple internships can be a large time commitment.
 Below, I have detailed a few ways that you can find out about three major types of international internships.